Roz7139/Global-Cybersecurity-Threat-Trends-Dashboard-2015-2024-/insights/insight.md

 ## 7. Incident Resolution Performance

-- The average resolution time for incidents is **36 hours**, which is relatively fast.
+- The average resolution time for incidents is **36 hours**.
-- However, for critical infrastructure or financial systems, even this downtime can be costly.
+- The average resolution time did not show much improvement since 2015.

 > **Insight**: Organizations should pair incident response speed with **proactive threat detection** to minimize both duration and impact.

----

-## Strategic Recommendations

-1. **Invest in employee training** to combat social engineering.
-2. **Automate patch management** to close software loopholes.
-3. **Deploy behavioral analytics tools** to detect insider threats.
-4. **Tailor defenses by industry** to address specific risk patterns.
-5. **Monitor geopolitical risk** — nation-state attacks are real and rising.

 ---